 Scores range from 1 (total or >75% assistance) to 7 (complete independence).
 The total of the 18 items is the patient's total score, which ranges from 18-126.
 Scores may be used raw or converted to interval scores.

 Psychometric Properties: Inter-rater reliability was found to be high for the total score and moderate to substantial for items assessing physical disability, except for the item concerned with assessing independence in walking or in wheelchair.
-The inter-rater agreement of FIM items in the communication and social cognition subsections was only fair.
+The inter-rater agreement of FIM items in the communication and social cognition subsections was only fair (Hamilton et al., 1991).
 The internal consistency of the FIM assessment scale was found to be high overall and for patients grouped by impairment, but low for the locomotion subscale (Dodds et al., 1993).
 Minimal clinically importance difference relative to physician assessment has been established for total score and motor and cognitive subscores in post inpatient rehabilitation stroke patients (Beninato et al., 2006).

 Granger CV.
 The emerging science of functional assessment: our tool for outcomes analysis.
 Arch Phys Med Rehabil 1998;79(3):235-240.